Longtime D'Amico server says she lost her job after raising safety concerns

 Ilse continued raising safety concerns in August, e-mails provided to the Star Tribune show.
 In an Aug.
 7 e-mail to Bovard, Ilse wrote that she expected not to be required to serve guests who weren’t wearing masks; Bovard responded that that wouldn’t be possible.

-Ilse, a 52-year-old Minneapolis resident, started organizing with her co-workers in August, and in September spoke at a virtual event alongside Minnesota Attorney General Keith Ellison, state legislators and other front line workers.
-Ilse said she worked two events in late August and September: a birthday party where guests didn’t wear masks, and a memorial service where they wore them on-and-off.
+Ilse, a 52-year-old Minneapolis resident, started organizing with her co-workers in August, and in September spoke at a virtual event alongside Minnesota Attorney General Keith Ellison, state legislators and other front-line workers.
+Ilse said she worked two events in late August and September: a birthday party where guests didn’t wear masks, and a memorial service where they wore them occasionally.

 These days, she’s collecting unemployment benefits and focusing on artistic projects.
 Investigations prompted by her recent complaints to OSHA and the NLRB remain open.